Snowblind019/AWS-Journeys-Edge/README.md

 ### 2026-06-23

 5.1 done — KMS key policies vs IAM policies.
 Rewrote one key's policy three ways to prove the key policy is primary: :root delegates to IAM, dropping it kills an unchanged IAM allow, and naming a principal directly grants access with no IAM policy at all.

+### 2026-06-24

+5.2 done — cross-account KMS and encryption context.
+Proved cross-account needs both the key policy and the caller's IAM (the opposite of 5.1's key-policy-only), and that encryption context binds to the ciphertext as AAD so decrypt requires the exact same context and can be scoped by condition.